East, Old and Inverarity

 The Organ

 In 1898/99 the church was massively altered to accommodate a new organ, a gift from Mr James Duncan of Coupar Grange.
 The organ was supplied and built by Foster and Andrews of Hull.
 The north wall and staircases were removed and rebuilt, the galleries altered and the ornamental ceiling installed – a generous gesture at around £7000 for a very fine design of organ which regularly attracts organist visits from all over the country.
 He later offered an endowment for the future maintenance of the organ, providing that a pew was set aside for his family’s use.
 The Kirk Session refused to meet his condition and Mr Duncan withdrew his offer.
-Click for a close up picture of the organ (the organ was removed in 2016 and is being rebuilt in a church in Poland).
+Click for a close up picture of the organ (the organ was removed in 2016 and is being rebuilt in John Paul II Cathedral in Grajewo, Poland).

 The Communion Table and Chairs